Evolution of Recycling-Oriented Manufacturing

 Self-recycling Scheme for Electric Steel Plates

 The amount of scrap iron we initially supplied to Tokyo Steel was about 50 t per month.
-In fiscal 2023, it reached over 2.6 kt per year, and the recycled steel is being used in our products, including washing machines and ceiling materials for housing.
+In fiscal 2024, it reached over 2.5 kt per year, and the recycled steel is being used in our Group products, including washing machines and ceiling materials for housing.

 Self-recycling Scheme Process

 The increase in electrical steel plate usage leads to an increase in the usage of scrap iron, which is one of the most important resources in Japan.
 In addition, producing steel plates from scrap iron emits much less CO2 compared with producing steel plates from scratch.
 This scheme also stabilizes the procurement price, because the price of scrap iron supplied from PETEC and the price of electric steel plates procured from Tokyo Steel are determined by the scrap iron fluctuation rate agreed between the two companies.
+Our Group has collaborated with Panasonic Homes, which is a joint venture in which Panasonic Holdings has a partial stake, and has also implemented the same scheme for the electric furnace steel sheets supplied to Homes.
+In addition to increasing the purchasing power of the Group and its affiliated companies as a whole, this also makes it possible to further reduce CO2 emissions.
 We will further expand this recycling scheme for more efficient resource utilization, CO2 emissions reduction, and stabilization of procurement prices.

 Zero Waste Emissions—Improving Factory Waste Recycling Rate